 8 December 2020

-A survey of GPs by the National Institute for Health Research Applied Research Collaboration West (NIHR ARC West) at the University of Bristol has found wide variation in which lab tests GPs say they would order for patients with chronic conditions.
+A survey of GPs by the National Institute for Health and Care Research Applied Research Collaboration West (NIHR ARC West) at the University of Bristol has found wide variation in which lab tests GPs say they would order for patients with chronic conditions.
 This variation could be because of a lack of evidence on optimal testing for chronic conditions, so guidelines are unclear and incomplete.

 The survey’s findings, published in BMC Family Practice, showed that GPs make decisions about testing based on different reasons.
 Uncertainty around when, and how often, to test patients could lead to some GPs ordering too many tests than is recommended, whereas others may order too few.

 Around half of all tests ordered by GP practices are to monitor long-term conditions such as high blood pressure, diabetes and chronic kidney disease.
 While it is important that tests are carried out, if results are abnormal, further tests or referrals might be needed to find out what is wrong.
 This can be worrying for patients, and sometimes doctors may never find a cause for an abnormal blood test.
 Unnecessary testing can also lead to over-diagnosis, where a condition is diagnosed that would never have caused problems during a patient’s lifetime.

 Between October and November 2019, GPs were surveyed to understand their perspectives on using tests for monitoring long-term conditions, the workload involved in testing, and their confidence in ordering and interpreting tests results.
 They completed an online survey consisting of multiple-choice and open-ended questions that was promoted on social media and in newsletters targeting GPs practising in UK.
 The results were analysed using a mixed-methods approach.